shtrausslearning/Deep-Learning-Projects/Lower back pain symptoms/readme.md

 ### 10 | Inference

-- Let's check how well the data generalises on some test data, given the small number of rows in the data, let's just use part of the <code>validation</code> data
+- Let's check how well the data generalises on some test data, given the small number of rows in the data, let's just use part of the <code>validation</code> data, which works too, as we didn't train on the dataset
 - We'll use a <code>threshold</code> of **0.5** & construct a <code>confusion matrix</code>

 ```python